 Pickle Ginger Strips

 Peel and cut the ginger into thin strips and pickle it with a lightly tart vinegar brine.
-You know the pickled ginger that is served as a palate cleanser with sushi and sashimi?
-Use this recipe to make it at home.
+Just like the pickled ginger that is served as a palate cleanser with sushi and sashimi.

 Ferment Ginger for Healthy Sodas